 Name of your Transifex organization.

-Name of your Transifex project.
+Name of your Transifex project's subdomain.

 Save your ReadMe project settings.